rmunroe/appian-spear-power-tools/README.md

 ```
 Returns: `"af587b80-7ce1-3f19-ba1c-08c8ae551bd0"`

-Using existing UUIDs to generate new UUID based on some additional text
+#### Example 2 - Use a existing UUID to generate new UUID based on some additional text
 ```
 fn!spt_uuid_fromstring(
   concat(